uelis/modular/README.md

 possible to link `fib.bc` to an assembly module implementing the function argument, but one needs to do the linking by hand, currently.

-To generate an executable from `main.bc` using the LLVM compiler tools, one may invoke the script `llvm_compile.sh` as follows:
+To generate an executable from `main.bc` using the LLVM compiler tools (and also clang for linking), one may invoke the script `llvm_compile.sh` as follows:

 ```
   > ./llvm_compile main